microsoft/vision-datasets/README.md

     1. a local path (absolute `c:\images\1.jpg` or relative `images\1.jpg`)
     2. a local path in a **non-compressed** zip file (absolute `c:\images.zip@1.jpg` or relative `images.zip@1.jpg`) or
     3. an url
-- `ManifestDataset` is an iterable dataset class that consumes the information from `DatasetManifest`.
+- `VisionDataset` is an iterable dataset class that consumes the information from `DatasetManifest`.

-`ManifestDataset` is able to load the data from all three kinds of paths.
+`VisionDataset` is able to load the data from all three kinds of paths.
 Both 1. and 2. are good for training, as they access data from local disk while the 3rd one is good for data exploration, if you have the data in azure storage.

 For `multitask` dataset, the labels stored in the `ImageDataManifest` is a `dict` mapping from task name to that task's labels.
 The labelmap stored in `DatasetManifest` is also a `dict` mapping from task name to that task's labels.